A look inside Kickstarter's Brooklyn office, where employees enjoy perks like a secret rooftop garden, coffee on tap, and plenty of dogs

 Hollis Johnson

-During our tour we met Benjals, another one of the ubiquitous, remarkably well-behaved dogs roaming the office.
+During our tour we came across Benjals, another one of the ubiquitous, remarkably well-behaved dogs roaming the office.

 Hollis Johnson